nccgroup/draft-irtf-cfrg-vrf-06/README.md

-The `ecvrf_edwards25519_sha512_elligator2.py` file retains a significant amount of documentation extracted from the specification to aid in understanding, and provides a simple API as follows:
+The `ecvrf_edwards25519_sha512_elligator2.py` file retains a significant amount of documentation extracted from the specification placed alongside the relevant code statements to aid in understanding.
+A very simpe API is provided as follows:

 ~~~python
 # Section 5.1.
 ECVRF Proving